dogbiscuituk2/TagScanner7/README.md

 TagScanner gathers ID3 tags and other available metadata from suitable files, e.g. MP3s, and stores them in a library file.
 Loaded metadata are editable, and when the library file is re-saved, these edits can optionally be applied to the relevant media files.

 There is a query builder allowing the construction of complex filters based on all metadata properties, and a Find/Replace function which operates across multiple tags and optionally uses Regex.
-The app is WinForms based, but uses embedded WPF grids to take advantage of their (free) filtering, sorting & grouping operations.
+The app is WinForms based, but uses embedded WPF grids to take advantage of their (free!) filtering, sorting & grouping operations.

 This document presents brief desciptions of the most important classes and other design elements of the TagScanner application.